3D Printing Starter Kit

 Is 3D printing safe to do indoors?

-PLA is the safest filament for indoor use — it emits minimal fumes at standard printing temperatures.
+PLA is the safest filament for indoor use and emits minimal fumes at standard printing temperatures.
 ABS and ASA produce stronger fumes and should be printed in well-ventilated spaces or enclosed printers with filtration.
 As a general rule, keep the room ventilated, avoid sleeping in the same room as a running printer, and don't leave a printer unattended for very long prints if you can help it.

 Advertisement